Cypher-OS/Tenet/README.md

 # Tenet
-A filesystem utility travel backwards in time, handled by Cypher's God - MORPHEUS
+A filesystem utility to travel backwards in time, handled by Cypher's God - MORPHEUS

 ## Features
 - **Travelling backwards in time**